Beach Hazards Statement issued for Guam by NWS - NewsBreak

 weather.gov

-Effective: 2023-01-02 08:00:00 PST Expires: 2023-01-02 22:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-The latest road conditions for the state of California can be obtained by calling 1-800-GAS-ROAD.
-Target Area: Northern Trinity WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 8 AM TO 10 PM PST MONDAY ABOVE 2000 FEET * WHAT...Snow expected above 2000 feet.
-Total snow accumulations of 2 to 7 inches. * WHERE...Northern Trinity County.
-This includes Weaverville, HWY 3 at Scott Mountain Pass, HWY 299 at Buckhorn Summit and other higher elevation portions of the highway. * WHEN...From 8 AM to 10 PM PST Monday. * IMPACTS...Travel could be very difficult.
-The hazardous conditions could impact the evening commute.
+Effective: 2023-01-03 02:42:00 CST Expires: 2023-01-03 12:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
+Target Area: Phillips; Smith WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL NOON CST TODAY * WHAT...Mixed precipitation.
+Additional snow accumulations of up to one inch and ice accumulations of around one tenth of an inch. * WHERE...In Kansas, Phillips and Smith Counties.
+In Nebraska, Fillmore, Webster and Nuckolls Counties. * WHEN...Until noon CST today. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions could impact the morning commute. * ADDITIONAL DETAILS...Freezing rain and sleet will transition to periods of light snow early this morning, before ending by midday.

 weather.gov